 Esko Kallio has worked with and conducted numerous professional and amateur choirs both in Finland and abroad.
 Contemporary choir music from the 2000s has been a particularly prominent feature in his repertoire, and his interpretations of musical works by composers of his own generation have won him critical acclaim.
 Mr. Kallio has also taught choir conducting at the Sibelius Academy and in various master classes, for instance at The Liszt Academy of Music in Budapest.
 In addition to Candomino, Kallio is the conductor of the Helsinki-based choirs Jubilate and Suomen Laulu.

 CandoMini was founded in 2013 and consists of 35 singers between the ages of 10 and 17.
 The music educator Viena Kangas has conducted CandoMini since its foundation.
 The choir has triumphed in many choir competitions.
 CandoMini won the golden stamps at the Canta Al Mar choir festival in Spain in 2016, the golden stamp and the special prize for children’s choirs at the Tampere Vocal Music festival in 2017, and both the children choirs’ category and the Grand Prix at the Claudio Monteverdi International Choral Competition in Venice in 2018.
-In addition to competing, CandoMini has performed around Finland and recorded an album called UNI in 2016.
+In addition to competing, CandoMini has performed around Finland and recorded a christmas music album called Tuike in 2019.

-The CandoMini Training Choirs are aimed at singers between the ages of 7 and 13.
-Founded in 2016, the singing groups introduce children to choral singing and teach vocal techniques through play and functional exercises.
-Children without any musical background can join Training Choir I. Training Choir II is for young singers who have some musical background and aspire to join CandoMini.
-The training choirs cooperate actively with CandoMini and perform annually with other choirs of the association.
+CaMinus is aimed at singers between the ages of 7 and 13.
+Founded in 2016, the singing group introduce children to choral singing and teach vocal techniques through play and functional exercises.
+Children without any musical background can join to the choir but it is also aimed for young singers who have some musical background and aspire to join CandoMini.
+The CaMinus choir cooperate actively with CandoMini and perform annually with other choirs of the association.